nnarain/gameboycore/README.md

 cmake --build . --target run_test_roms
 ```

-Only the test ROMs that print to the serial port are run.
-Of course any test ROM can be run with the debugger tool.

 **Building Tools**

 Enable building tools by specifying `BUILD_TOOLS=ON`.
 If building tools is enabled, all will be built by default.
 Disable building tools with `WITH_<tool name>=OFF`.